soroushesnaashari/Anime-Faces-Generator-with-GAN-using-TensorFlow/README.md

 ### Overview

-This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) in TensorFlow/Keras to generate novel anime-style faces.
+This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) in TensorFlow/Keras to generate anime-style faces.
 By training on a curated dataset of ~21 k anime character portraits (cropped and resized to 64×64 px), the GAN learns to map a 100-dimensional latent vector to realistic-looking anime faces.
-The entire pipeline—from data ingestion through model definition, training, and image sampling—is contained in this repository.
+The entire pipeline, from data ingestion through model definition, training, and image sampling—is contained in this repository.

 <br>